Make money with Google Ads... just like me!

 has access to their entire mind: "acquired information" and all.

-- Trick of the Brainwaves: Finkelstein remarks that "Sherrie (Laird)
+Trick of the Brainwaves:

-proved to be a sponge when it came to knowledge"(p.
-97).
-If true, Laird's
+"Sherrie (Laird) proved to be a sponge when

-mind would contain vast amounts of Monroe data (since she was aware
+vast amounts of Monroe data (since she was aware of a connection to

-of a connection to Marilyn from childhood).
-Certainly, she had seen
+Marilyn from childhood).
+Certainly, she had seen photographs of

-By opening her eyes and looking at the pictures Laird would have shifted
+her eyes and looking at the pictures Laird would have shifted

-back to the conscious beta
+back to the conscious

-brain wave state where her sponge-like brain would have
+where her sponge-like brain would have

 activated her facial recognition center to discern matches.

-- Biometric Markers: Finkelstein puts much emphasis on what he
+Finkelstein puts much emphasis on what he

 views as the physical similarities between Laird and Monroe.
-I am sure
+I

-look-a-likes that more closely resemble Monroe than Laird does.
-For
+Marilyn celebrity look-a-likes that more closely resemble Monroe

-how reincarnation effects biology,
+than Laird does.
+For how reincarnation effects biology,

 click here.

 - Astrology Proves Reincarnation?
-Perhaps the most astonishing

-thing in this book is Finkelstein's statement: The "karmic astrological
+thing in this book is Finkelstein's statement: The

-concordance in [one of his cases] another proof favoring the validity of
+cases] another proof favoring the validity of [their] reincarnation"

-[their] reincarnation" (p.
+(p.
 30) (he also uses this to "prove" Laird's

 claims to be the reincarnation of Monroe on p.
 180).
 This is the same as